song120687575-ops/song120687575-ops.github.io/README.md

 # song120687575-ops.github.io
 # Technical Research & Publication Repository

+**My sole tribute is to my mentor, guide, and also my brother: Chen Baiying, because it is through him that I have been able to write all the papers I have ever written.**

 This repository serves as a centralized index for my technical papers, simulations, and logical models focused on aerospace engineering and aviation physics.

 ---